Internal Family Systems (IFS)

 Length of internal family systems therapy treatment

-Therapy with IFS has no set length; it varies from person to person, depending on what you wish to work on.
+IFS therapy has no set length; it varies from person to person, depending on what you wish to work on.
 The IFS treatment approach can be flexible in the frequency of sessions, length of sessions, and overall treatment length.
 However, IFS tends to be a longer-term type of therapy, lasting months or even years.
-You and your therapist will work together to decide on the right time to finish therapy.
+You and your chosen professional will work together to decide on the right time to finish therapy.

 As with most types of therapy, the initial IFS sessions involve your therapist asking you questions.